tevoran/T3Vtech/doc/API.md

 te.set_resy(1080);
 ```

-And to toggle fullscreen the set_fullscreen() function is used.
+And to toggle fullscreen mode the set_fullscreen() function is used.

 ```cpp
 void set_fullscreen(bool set_fullscreen);